 #1 Primula Travel Bottle Cold Brew Coffee Maker

-This is the perfect grab and go solution to cold brew coffee.
+This is the perfect grab-and-go solution to cold brew coffee.

-#2 Cold Brew Coffee Maker from Home and Above
+#2 Penguin Coffee Cold Brew Coffee Maker

 This is the cold brew I use the most.
-I love the filter and ease of clean up.
+I love the filter and ease of clean-up.

-Cold Brew Coffee Maker (Amazon USA)
+Penguin Coffee Cold Brew Coffee Maker

 #3 Reusable Cold Brew Coffee Filter Pouch by Madesco

 Pure simplicity.
 Madesco makes a pouch brewer.
-Perfect for camping, traveling or home use.
+Perfect for camping, traveling, or home use.

 #4 Cold Brew Dripper by Osaka